 Southern Nevada State Veterans Home, Boulder City, Nevada

-Nevada State Veterans Home (SNSVH) volunteers enhance the overall quality of life for residents through their companionship, attentiveness, warmth and assistance.
+Southern Nevada State Veterans Home (SNSVH) volunteers enhance the overall quality of life for residents through their companionship, attentiveness, warmth and assistance.
 Their donation of time and talent is valued by team members and residents.
 Volunteer assignments are made according to individual skills, abilities, and desires.

 For more information or to join our team as a volunteer, please contact Amanda Kehrer, Volunteer Coordinator, at (702) 332-6741 or

 Northern Nevada State Veterans Home – Sparks, Nevada